 - 5. Set the EAPOL version.
 The EAPOL version must be identical with that of the router or the switch. - 6.
-Configure the 802.1x settings, including user name and password. - 7.
+Configure the 802.1X settings, including user name and password. - 7.
 Click to finish the settings.

-- The protocol may vary according to different models. - The camera reboots when you save the settings. - 8.
-After the configuration, connect the camera to the protected network.
+The camera reboots when you save the settings.

+8. After the configuration, connect the camera to the protected network.